wg-osr/walkerga.github.io/class/mu_wizard2.md

 <details markdown="1">
 <summary><b>39.
 Arcane Alloys</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Rolls of tanned skin painted with rust.*
-- You can consume a metallic object no smaller than a dagger as you cast a spell to recuperate a SD.
+- You can consume a metallic object no smaller than a dagger as you cast a spell to recuperate your SD on a roll of 1-5.
 - You can take 10 minutes to transform alcohol and a metallic object no smaller than a dagger into an incendiary charge (1D6).
 It burns as many rounds as the number of time you have studied this book.
 - Roll 1D4, you gain the following spell: 1.
 [Command Iron](/2020/11/13/command-iron/), 2.
 [Magnetic Fissure](/2020/11/13/magnetic-fissure/), 3.
 [Metallic Sensibility](/2020/11/13/metallic-sensibility/), 4.
 [Trap Lightning](/2020/11/13/trap-lightning/)
 ###### *From Throne of Salt's [Allomancer](http://throneofsalt.blogspot.com/2018/05/class-allomancer.html)!*